-Faculty and students jointly conduct research in solar physics and space weather. helioseismology, asteroseismology, star formation history of galaxies, transiting planet observations, and several other areas.
+Faculty and students jointly conduct research in solar physics, space weather, helioseismology, asteroseismology, galactic archaeology, and several other areas.
 NMSU plays a vital role in studies of the solar interior, heating of the solar atmosphere, and the study of solar storms and space weather.
 This uses both space-based (SoHO, RHESSI, Solar Dynamics Observatory) and ground-based (the Dunn Solar Telescope, GONG) facilities.
 We also work closely with the Engineering and Computer Science departments on image processing, space weather prediction, and data search and archiving.
 The group now operates the Dunn Solar Telescope at the Sunspot Solar Observatory.

 Members of the Solar and Stellar group include the following: